Project-Sothea/Sothea-Backend/DOCS.md

 For testing at the controller level, we used [vektra/mockery](https://github.com/vektra/mockery) to generate mocks for the usecases and repositories.
-The mocks are stored in the `mocks` folder, and are used in the controller tests.
 For testing at the repository level, we opted for using [Dockertest](https://github.com/ory/dockertest) to spin up a temporary PostgreSQL container for testing, and to run the tests against it.
 This is to ensure that the data access layer, which is far more complex to mock, performs exactly as expected.